Tyrcnex/desmocode-snippets/README.md

 ## Userscripts
 The userscripts in this repository are located in `/userscripts`.
 They include:
+- `beta3d.user.js`: Small script for enabling Beta3D feature (for access to shaders, surface opacity, etc.).
+For more 3D features, use `better3d.user.js`.
 - `better3d.user.js`: A collection of useful features for Desmos's 3D calculator.
-This includes the Beta3D feature (for access to shaders, surface opacity, etc.), as well as optional features such as ~~adding a background color~~ (this is now broken), changing the specular, etc.
+This includes the Beta3D feature, as well as optional features such as ~~adding a background color~~ (this is now broken), changing the specular, etc.
 - `desmolocal.user.js`: Adds additional UI to save, load, or copy graphs in a JSON format.
 Useful if you want to save graphs to your own device or send a graph to someone as a file rather than a link.
 Also, vanilla Desmos now allows you to paste JSON into Desmos (pasting on a note on mobile also works!) and automatically replace the graph state, so this userscript is useful for copying that JSON, both on PC and mobile.
 - `fix_code_golf.js`: Turns off the Desmodder "Code Golf" plugin by default and binds the plugin toggle to "Alt + Q".
 This is a somewhat niche script and might become obsolete when Desmodder releases some updates.
 - `godmode.user.js`: Increases the list limit, shader list limit, and tolerance of "nested too deeply" error